Braves vs. Mariners Player Props Betting Odds

 Kelenic Stats

-- Kelenic enters this game looking to extend his two-game hit streak.
-In his last five games he is batting .235 with a double, two walks and an RBI.
+- Kelenic heads into this matchup looking to extend his three-game hit streak.
+In his last five games he is hitting .286 with a double, two walks and an RBI.

 Kelenic Recent Games